 There are some ways to prevent this, and Retrium has a good way to tackle this.
 All stickies that are placed are non-readable in the gathering stage of the retrospective.
 Only when the facilitator moves the retrospective to the next phase will make the stickies visible, but still anonymous.
 Co-workers cannot see what people are putting on the board, which is helpful for the grouping stage, If all team members put up a sticky regarding one topic, it must be important right?

 The cool thing however is the radars Retrium has.
-You can really use the radars to dive into team issues, or just get a good feeling on how the team they think thing are going.
-I’ve used it to get feedback from the team how they feel the development process is going or how happy they are with the work from home situation.
+You can really use the radars to dive into team issues, or just get a good feeling of how the team thinks things are going.
+I’ve used it to get feedback from the team on how they feel the development process is going or how happy they are with the work-from-home situation.

 If all these formats are not enough, you can also create your own custom formats, for the most creative retrospectives.
-Most of the retrospectives shared on this blog, where written before I used Retrium, but I am able to host almost any retrospective described in the custom format.
+Most of the retrospectives shared on this blog were written before I used Retrium, but I am able to host almost any retrospective described in the custom format.

-If I want a license for anything this requires me to go through the process of approvals.
-The fact that Retrium’s pricing comes in at 39 dollars per month per team means on average a retrospective costs 19,50 dollars.
-This really helps in the approval process, as the price is much lower than other digital whiteboard or retrospective tools I have found.
+If I want a license for anything, I must go through the process of approval.
+The fact that Retrium pricing comes in at 39 dollars per month per team means on average a retrospective costs 19,50 dollars.
+This really helps in the approval process, as the Retrium cost is much lower than other digital whiteboard or retrospective tools I have found.

 While I am positive about Retrium there are some points that could use some improvements

 A good way to get people to loosen up for a retrospective is to do a warmup activity.
 A simple weather report or this cool warmup activity I found recently: ESVP.
-Unfortunately this does not fit in the default Retrium flow, and requires me to either start a retrospective specially for the warmup.
-In some cases, I use a different tool to do the warmup.
+Unfortunately, this does not fit in the default Retrium flow and requires me to either start a retrospective, especially for the warmup.
+In some cases, I use a different tool to do the warm up.
 This is just a little inconvenience, but that brings me to the next improvement.